smnbbrv/ngx-grpc/README.md

 ### Service clients configuration

-Every service has an injected configuration which could be found in the beginning of generated file or at each service client's constructor.
+Every service has an injected configuration which could be found e.g. in the corresponding `*.pbconf.ts` file.

 E.g. for a service `TestServiceClient` you need to provide the `GRPC_TEST_SERVICE_CLIENT_SETTINGS`: